What is Ketamine?

-It is essential to seek medical advice and treatment if you suspect a ketamine addiction, as stopping the drug abruptly can lead to withdrawal symptoms and potential health complications.
+It is essential to seek medical advice and treatment if you suspect a ketamine addiction.
+Stopping the drug abruptly can lead to withdrawal symptoms and potential health complications.

 In addition, it is possible to overdose on ketamine.
-While ketamine will rarely lead to a fatal overdose if taken alone, ketamine is often combined with other drugs, such as alcohol, which can bring fatal overdoses.
+While ketamine will rarely lead to a fatal overdose if taken alone, ketamine is often combined with other drugs, such as alcohol.
+That can bring fatal overdoses.
 Because ketamine can slow a person’s breathing, it is especially dangerous when taken with alcohol.
 Evidence shows ketamine can increase alcohol’s neurotoxicity.